 Give recognition where it’s due.
-When teams deliver which takes the business closer towards its goals, celebrate them.
+When teams deliver, which takes the business closer towards its goals, celebrate them.
 Let them know that it was because of every one of them that the objective was fulfilled.
-Recognise their achievements which enabled the business reached its desired outcome.
+Recognize their achievements which enabled the business to reach its desired outcome.
 This will make them feel valued and will motivate them to work harder the next time.

 You can do it by documenting their time spent on the project through pictures and videos.
 You can also take them out to lunch or dinner.

-Here at Vantage Circle, we reward performers with points which they can use as per their wish to buy products and services.
+Here at Vantage Circle, we reward performers with points that they can use as per their wish to buy products and services.

 Conduct Team Bonding Activities

-This is a great way for new employees to meet each other, existing employees to mingle with people from other departments and to just let off some steam.
+This is a great way for new employees to meet each other, existing employees to mingle with people from other departments, and just letting off some steam.

 Team building activities are also a great way to enable employees to acquire some important workplace skills.
-These skills include communication, decision making, problem solving, strategising and more.
+These skills include communication, decision making, problem-solving, strategizing and more.

-When people team up with people they haven’t worked with before, it can sometimes change their perception about that person for the better.
-These activities brings people across departments, across ranks and new hires closer.
+When people team up with people they haven’t worked with before, it can sometimes change their perception of that person for the better.
+These activities bring people across departments, across ranks, and new hires closer.

 Therefore, always encourage employees and executives to share the complete information with their team.